 - Solar Powering Your Community, U.S. Department of Energy (DOE) – a resource to assist local governments and stakeholders in building sustainable local solar markets

-- Solar Policy Guide, DSIRE incentives database – a resource for local, state, federal, and utility incentives and policies that promote solar energy
+- Database of State Incentives for Renewables and Efficiency – a resource for local, state, federal, and utility incentives and policies that promote solar energy

 - Interstate Renewable Energy Council (IREC) – a non-profit that partners with renewable energy stakeholders to address critical industry issues in areas like grid connection and workforce development